Skip to Site Header Skip to Main Content Skip to Footer

 Limit Alcohol and Caffeine:

-Alcohol and caffeine can interfere with sleep quality.
-Avoid consuming them for several hours before bed.
+Best Practice: Depending on the individual, alcohol, and caffeine have been shown to interfere with sleep quality.
+It's recommended to avoid consuming them for several hours before bed.

 Create a Cooler Sleep Climate

-Research shows that sleeping in a cooler room at night can decrease your body's core temperature quicker, naturally boosting melatonin, the sleep hormone.
+Research shows that a cooler room can help lower your body's core temperature, enhancing melatonin production, the hormone that regulates sleep.[5]

 No more night sweats!
 I’ve struggled with post-menopausal night sweats for years, and now I can sleep comfortably through the night!